Elomunait/ML-Workflow-On-Amazon-SageMaker/README.md

 ### 2. Install required packages

-Before running the project, ensure you have the required Python dependencies installed.
+Ensure that you have the required Python dependencies installed.
 You can use the `requirements.txt` file to set up the environment:

 ```bash
 pip install -r requirements.txt